HumanSignal/label-studio/docs/source/guide/configuration.md

 </View>
 ```

-Note that in the case above, Label tags are used to label Text
-tag.
-There could be multiple control, and object tags in the same
-configuration, and names are used to connect them.
+Note that in the case above, Label tags are used to label Text tag.
+There could be multiple control, and object tags in the same configuration, and names are used to connect them.

+## Styles

-Here is an example of two-column labeling interface with multiple
-control and object elements:
+Here is an example of two-column labeling interface with multiple control and object elements:

 ```html
 <View style="display: flex;">